berdav/entombed/README.md

 the mazes.

 ## How can I use it?

-To generate a maze simply execute the script:
+To generate a maze simply execute the script

 ![Simple maze](resources/maze.png)

-The script has many configurations, such as disabling of symmetrical generation with `-S`:
+The script has many configurations, such as disabling of symmetrical generation with `-S`

 ![Half maze](resources/halfmaze.png)

 To get a list of configurations use the switch `-h` or `--help`